We love cats here at Animal Allsorts…

-It’s estimated that there are roughly 11.1 million cats in the UK, the only sad thing about this is that not enough of these glorious creatures will be able to make it to the big time as YouTube sensations.
+It’s estimated best trading platform south africa that there are roughly 11.1 million cats in the UK, the only sad thing about this is that not enough of these glorious creatures will be able to make it to the big time as YouTube sensations.

 Animal video content is so popular now that there are entire companies devoted to their distribution which is absolutely fine by us!
 Since the inception of YouTube, viewers have been gravitating towards the channel for quick and easy entertainment and it doesn’t get much easier or quicker than videos of cats.

 We’ve collected together five of the internet’s most popular feline videos:

 [Be warned: some of these cats have been deceased for a while, so don’t expect to see any more fresh content from them, just bathe in their resplendent glory whilst you can!]

 Charlie Schmidt’s Keyboard Cat

 A true viral sensation and trailblazer for short format video content, Fatso (the cat featured) passed away in 1987, but not before offering up a spellbinding performance with the help of his owner Charlie Schmidt.
 Since being uploaded in 2007 the original video has amassed over 52 million views, whilst the original footage has also been modified and re-uploaded hundreds of times.

 Little is know about the origin of this classic viral video although it has remained timelessly hilarious ever since its emergence during the 00s.
 A victim of constant ripping and re-uploading, its almost impossible to know how old this footage is, where it was taken and (most importantly) if the cat in question ever returned…